chef/chef-web-docs/content/saas/sso.md

     -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----
     ```

-    Certificates will be validated for syntactical or semantical errors before submitting the config.
+    Validate the certificates for syntactical or semantical errors before submitting the config.

-1. Refer to the [link](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2666037294) if any error or validation failures arises.
+1. Refer to the [link](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2666037294) if any error or validation failures arise.

 1. Select **Submit** to set the SSO config.
-The submit button will be enabled if the form validation is passed.
+The submit button will enable it if the form validation passes.

 1. An indication icon will run until the setup process is completed.
 Refer to the image below:

-    IMAGE
+    {{< figure src="/images/indication-icon-saas.png" alt="Indication Icon">}}

-1. When the request is completed, you will be able to see if your setup is complete or if there are errors with the configuration.
+1. When the request is completed, you can see if your setup is complete or if configuration errors exist.

-    * If the request completes user will see the SSO Request is complete.
+    * If the request is completed, the user will see the SSO Request is complete.
 Config applied successfully.

-    * If the request fails user will see SSO Request Failed with an appropriate message.
+    * If the request fails, the user will see SSO Request Failed with an appropriate message.

 ### Delete the SSO integration

 The steps to delete the SSO integration are as follows:

-1. Remove the **Configuration** button will be enabled once the config is present.
-Click on it to remove the config.
+1. Remove the **Configuration** button.
+Once the configuration is present, it will be enabled.
+Select to remove the configuration.

-1. A popup will appear to confirm if a user wants to remove the config or not.
+1. A popup will appear to confirm whether a user wants to remove the config.

-    IMAGE
+    {{< figure src="/images/popup-to-remove-config.png" alt="Popup to Remove Config">}}

 1. Select **Remove** to start the config removal process.

     * An indication icon will be present until the configuration is removed.
-Admin will see SSO request is complete Config removed Successfully.
+The admin will see that the SSO request is complete and That the Configuration Has Been removed Successfully.

-    * In case of error admin will see SSO Request Failed with an appropriate message.
+    * In case of an error, the admin will see SSO Request Failed with an appropriate message.

 1. Select Cancel to avoid config removal.

-Assuming that the admin has set up its IDP, the admin can go ahead and provide the necessary information on the SSO UI page.
+Assuming the admin has set up its IDP, the admin can provide the necessary information on the SSO UI page.

-1. **SSO URL:** Single Sign-On URL is provided by your IDP.
-Ensure that this is a valid URL.
+1. **SSO URL:** Your IDP provides a Single Sign-On URL.
+Ensure that it is valid.

-1. **Email Attribute:** It is used to refer to the user’s email.
+1. **Email Attribute:** This attribute refers to the user’s email.
 The attribute configured in IDP for user email can be passed here.

-1. **Username Attribute:** It is used to refer to a username.
+1. **Username Attribute:** This attribute refers to a username.
 The attribute configured in IDP for the username can be passed here.

 1. **Entity Issuer URL:** It contains the value of the Identifier (Entity ID).
 This should be your automate URL with dex callback.
 Ensure that this is a valid URL.
 The sample URL is: [https://your_automate_url/dex/callback](https://your_automate_url/dex/callback).